-- This composite index only includes data for threatened and near-threatened mammal taxa provided by the custodians endeavouring to meet the TMX criteria supplied.
+- This composite index only includes data for threatened and nearthreatened mammal taxa provided by the custodians endeavouring to meet the TMX criteria supplied.
 Inspection of these data indicate they are biased to the coastal areas of most states and are sparse for the arid zone.
-The index can be useful for also identifying strategic monitoring opportunities to increase the comprehensiveness - of representation of threatened and near-threatened mammal taxa (see Table 1). - There were limited appropriate monitoring data for remote areas available for inclusion in the index to 2016. - Some mammal subgroups, such as bats and rodents, are still underrepresented. - The proportional representation of threatened and near-threatened mammal taxa, and spatial coverage, is low in comparison to data on threatened and near-threatened birds (Threatened Bird Index).
+The index can be useful for also identifying strategic monitoring opportunities to - increase the comprehensiveness of representation of threatened and near-threatened mammal taxa (see Table 1). - There are limited monitoring data for remote areas. - Some mammal subgroups, such as bats and rodents, are still underrepresented. - The proportional representation of threatened and near-threatened mammal taxa, and spatial coverage, is low in comparison to data on threatened and near-threatened birds (Threatened Bird Index).

-Figure 1: A) The Threatened Mammal Index (TMX) for South Australia, including data from all sites where threatened and near-threatened mammal taxa were provided.
-The blue line shows the change in mammal abundance relative to the baseline year of 2000, where the index is set to 1.0.
+Figure 1: A) The Threatened Mammal Index (TMX) for Western Australia, including data from all sites where threatened and near-threatened mammal taxa were provided.
+The blue line shows the change in mammal abundance relative to the baseline year of 1995, where the index is set to 1.0.
 The grey cloud shows the range of trends for the individual taxa that make up the overall multi-taxon index.
-It can be seen as the variability between single-taxon trends that contribute to the composite (i.e., it is not statistical confidence).
+It can be seen as the variability between single-taxon trends that built the composite (i.e., it is not statistical confidence).

-B) A map showing where threatened and near-threatened mammal data were recorded in South Australia.
+B) A map showing where threatened and near-threatened mammal data were recorded in Western Australia.
 The red dots indicate repeatedly monitored fixed sites.

-- C) This dot plot shows the particular years for which monitoring data were available to compile the index.
-Each row represents a time series where a taxon was monitored with a consistent method at a single site. - D) The number of taxa (in black circles) and number of time series (in blue diamonds) used to calculate the index for each year.
+C) This dot plot shows the particular years for which monitoring data were available to compile the index.
+Each row represents a time series where a taxon was monitored with a consistent method at a single site.

+D) The number of taxa (in black circles) and number of time series (in blue diamonds) used to calculate the index for each year.

-Figure 2: A) The Threatened Mammal Index (TMX) for South Australia based only on data from managed sites (introduced predator-free havens/islands and other dedicated conservation management).
-Taxa included in this trend are: bilby, boodie, boodie (Shark Bay), greater stick-nest rat, kowari, numbat, plains mouse, western barred bandicoot, woylie and yellow-footed rock-wallaby (South Australia, New South Wales).
+Figure 2: A) The Threatened Mammal Index (TMX) based only on data from managed sites (introduced predator-free havens/islands and other dedicated conservation management).

-- B) A map showing where threatened and near-threatened mammal data on island and other predator-free sites were recorded. - C) This dot plot shows the particular years for which monitoring data were available to compile the index.
-Each row represents a time series where a taxon was monitored with a consistent method at a single site. - D) The number of taxa (in black circles) and number of time series (in blue diamonds) used to calculate the index for each year.
+B) A map showing where threatened and near-threatened mammal data on sites subject to any conservation management were recorded.

+C) This dot plot shows the particular years for which monitoring data were available to compile the index.
+Each row represents a time series where a taxon was monitored with a consistent method at a single site.

+D) The number of taxa (in black circles) and number of time series (in blue diamonds) used to calculate the index for each year.

-Figure 3: A) The subindex of the Threatened Mammal Index (TMX) for South Australia that includes only data from feral predator-free islands and fenced sites.
+Figure 3: A) The subindex of the Threatened Mammal Index (TMX) that includes only data from feral predator-free islands and fenced sites.
 Note that where one of these species also occurs elsewhere, data from those sites (which are not feral predator-free) is not included in this subindex.
-Taxa included in this trend are: bilby, boodie, boodie (Shark Bay), greater stick-nest rat, numbat, plains mouse, western barred bandicoot and woylie.
+Taxa included in this trend are: banded hare-wallaby, boodie (Barrow Island), boodie (Shark Bay), dibbler, golden bandicoot (Barrow Island), mala, rufous hare-wallaby (Shark Bay) and western barred bandicoot.

-- B) A map showing where threatened and near-threatened mammal data on island and other predator-free sites were recorded. - C) This dot plot shows the particular years for which monitoring data were available to compile the index.
-Each row represents a time series where a taxon was monitored with a consistent method at a single site. - D) The number of taxa (in black circles) and number of time series (in blue diamonds) used to calculate the index for each year.
+B) A map showing where threatened and near-threatened mammal data on island and other predator-free sites were recorded.

+C) This dot plot shows the particular years for which monitoring data were available to compile the index.
+Each row represents a time series where a taxon was monitored with a consistent method at a single site.

+D) The number of taxa (in black circles) and number of time series (in blue diamonds) used to calculate the index for each year.